Casimir's Code

+The manuscript is now in the State Historical Museum in Moscow, as MS Uvar.
+702-4°.

 Context

 The date or the circumstances when the code was adopted are unknown.
 The historians conjured that the most probable date is February 1468 when the Seimas of the Grand Duchy of Lithuania met in Vilnius.
 The code differed from privileges previously issued by the Grand Duke because the code granted no new rights to the nobility.
 Judging from the content, the code was intended for the nobility and landowners, who received Casimir's privilege in 1447 to try veldamai, a class of dependent people that eventually became serfs.
 The code attempted to impose some consistency in the treatment of veldamai.
 The document also did not specify the effective date or territory.
 Historians believe that the code was in effect in entire Lithuania up to the first Statute of Lithuania of 1529 even though no court cases are known that referenced the code.